raspberrypilearning/guides/weather_station/temp_probe.md

 ## How does the sensor connect?

 To connect the temperature sensor, you will fist have to have set up the main weather station box and the air sensor board.

 1. Locate the socket on the air sensor board labeled Temperature Probe

 2. The Temperature probe can be directly connected into this socket.

-### When connected the temperature read by the probe is written to a file in /sys
+*When connected the temperature rcorded by the probe is written to a file in /sys*

 ## Sample Code